Bikeman868/NPL/docs/LANGUAGE.md

 Defines a process that will accept messages, process them, and optionally emit other messages. `process` is a reserved word, and is followed by the name of the process.
 Note that processes must be defined inside of a `network`.

 The process definition is enclosed in `{}` and comprises a number of clauses that define the behavior of the process.
-Note that processes can not have internal state, but messages have context.
-The state travels with the message, the message is immutable, but the message context can be mutated.
+Note that processes can not have internal state, only message processing logic.
+Conversely messages have state but no functionality.
+In NPL state travels with the message.

 The `accept` reserved word is followed by the name of a message or `*` (which means that it will accept any type of message).

-In this case `accept * {}` defines the processing steps to perform when a message of any type is received, and  `emit Response { text 'Hello, world' }` sends a `Response` type message with it's `text` property set to the string literal "Hello, world".
+In this case `accept * {}` defines the processing steps to perform when a message of any type is received, and  `emit console.line { text 'Hello, world' }` sends a `console.line` type message with it's `text` field set to the string literal "Hello, world".

 Note that the process does not know where the incomming message came from, or where the response that it emitted will be sent next.
-Processes are wired together by routing logic.
+Processes know nothing about the structure of the program, and are wired together by routing logic.

 ## Network